 In cases where a member of the committee and the alternate are challenged, the Chair of the committee will identify two additional alternates as per section 6.10.5.1, paragraph 2, above.
 The names of those alternates will be disclosed to all parties no less than seven (7) days prior to the scheduling of the Pre-hearing Conference.
 If evidence is received according to the time table above, a Pre-hearing Conference will be scheduled.
-If no evidence is received according to the time table above the hearing will take place as scheduled (as per section 6.10.5 Hearing Procedures, p.
-75).
+If no evidence is received according to the time table above the hearing will take place as scheduled (as per section 0 If the faculty member desires a hearing before the University Promotion and Tenure Committee, the Chair of the